Guymon, Oklahoma: Demographics

 There were 3,453 households; the average household size was 3.28 persons.
 As of 2010, 39.8% of households had children under the age of 18 living with them, 59.0% were married couples living together, 8.7% had a female householder with no husband present, and 27.9% were non-families.
 21.5% of all households were made up of individuals, and 8.5% had someone living alone who was 65 years of age or older.

 In the city, the population was spread out, with 31.3% under the age of 18 and 7.6% who were 65 years of age or older.
 45.2% of the city's 2020 population was female.

 The median income for a household in the city was $53,164.
 The per capita income for the city was $19,455.
 About 24.6% of the population was below the poverty line, increasing from 14.3% in 2010.

 In the 2010 census, Guymon had the fourth largest Hispanic population among cities in the state, trailing only Oklahoma City, Tulsa and Lawton.
 In terms of percentages, the Hispanic population of Guymon comprised 52 percent of the population, the highest percentage of Hispanic residents of any city or town in Oklahoma.
-In 2022 the Hispanic population was 57 percent of the total population of Guymon.
+In 2022 the Hispanic population had increased to 57 percent of the population of Guymon.
 Guymon has been cited as an example of how immigration can save rural communities, most of which in Oklahoma and many other states have been losing population for decades.